r-link/microtome_slides/README.md

-  - decompose image into its RGB components (German: **Farben ➜ Komponenten ➜ Zerlegen**, English: **Colors ➜ Components ➜ Decompose**) - this creates a new image that separates the original image into its red, green and blue channel
+  - decompose image into its RGB components (German: **Farben ➜ Komponenten ➜ Zerlegen**, English: **Colors ➜ Components ➜ Decompose**) - this creates a new image that separates the original image into its red, green and blue channel (if this step changes the shape of the wood section and suddenly cut-out areas reappear, you forgot to delete the alpha channel).

 ![](figures/step8.png)